phueb/AOCHILDESNouns/README.md

-# AbstractFirst
+# StartingEntropic

 Research code for replicating experiments in an upcoming paper.

 ## Research Question

-Is the noun co-occurrence structure in speech to younger children less lexically specific (abstract) ?
+Is the noun co-occurrence structure in speech to younger children less fragmented ?

 One way to study the structure of data is to decompose it into linearly separable and orthogonal dimensions, which can be done with SVD.